ergonap/solarwinds_code/widgets/readme.md

-This is a collection of Custom Search widgets.
+- This is a collection of Custom Query widgets.